-Throughout September and October, ABC7 will celebrate Hispanic Heritage Month with vignettes spotlighting some of the influential and talented artists and business persons who will be featured in the upcoming September 24th edition of THE Ñ BEAT.
+Throughout September and October, ABC 7 will celebrate Hispanic Heritage Month with vignettes spotlighting some of the influential and talented artists and business persons who will be featured in the upcoming October 8th edition of THE Ñ BEAT.

-ABC7 will broadcast its Emmy Award-winning program, THE Ñ BEAT, hosted by Stacey Baca, with special contributions by ABC 7's Tanja Babich, Rob Elgas, Michelle Gallardo, John Garcia, and Roz Varon, Sunday, September 24 at 11 PM, with an encore presentation on Sunday, October 1, at 4:30 PM.
+ABC 7 will broadcast its Emmy Award-winning program, THE Ñ BEAT, hosted by Stacey Baca, with special contributions by ABC 7's Tanja Babich, Rob Elgas, Michelle Gallardo, John Garcia, and Roz Varon, Saturday, October 8 at 6:30 PM, with an encore presentation on Sunday, October 9, at 4:30 PM.

 The Ñ Beat and The 26th Street Mexican Independence Day Parade will be available on-demand at www.abc7chicago.com.
 Cathy Karp is the producer of the parade.
+Matt Knutson is the executive producer of Windy City LIVE.
 Rubye Wilson and Holly Grisham are the producers of THE Ñ BEAT.